We appreciate the time and effort everyone takes to apply for a job with The Foundation.

 Initial telephone introduction

-Our recruitment specialist may get in touch for a chat about the role, find out more about your experience, and see if you have any questions.
+One of our Talent Acquisition specialist may get in touch for a chat about the role, find out more about your experience, and answer any questions you may have.

 If you’re short-listed, we’ll ask you to come in for an interview with up to three people who you’ll be working closely with.
 Depending on the role, it could be one interview or several.
 Interviews typically include a combination of competency-based and technical questions.
 This way, we can understand how you like to work and see your experience against our selection criteria.